enonic/old-xp-doc/doc/reference/libraries/context/api/runWith.rst

   :param object context: JSON with the context parameters.
   :param function callback: Function to execute.
-  :returns: the result of function execution.
+  :returns: the result of the function execution.

 **Example:**